Trade/other name(s): Dilaudid, Dilaudid HP, Exalgo

 Why would this drug be used?

-Hydromorphone is used to relieve moderate to severe pain.
+Hydromorphone is a strong pain medicine (an opioid analgesic) that is used to relieve moderate to severe pain.

 How does this drug work?